beyond-reality-dev/Spoken-Word-Sorcery/README.md

 ## FAQ

-**Q:** How can I install this game?
+### How can I install Spoken Word Sorcery? <!-- omit from toc -->

-**A:** Please see the [installation instructions](#installation) below.
+Please see the [installation instructions](#installation) below.

-**Q:** How can I play this game?
+### How can I play Spoken Word Sorcery? <!-- omit from toc -->

-**A:** Please see the [how to play section](#how-to-play) below.
+Please see the [how to play section](#how-to-play) below.

-**Q:** Why do I get a warning when I try to run the game?
+### Why do I get a warning when I try to run Spoken Word Sorcery? <!-- omit from toc -->

-**A:** The game is not signed, so some operating systems may give you a warning when you try to run it.
+Spoken Word Sorcery is not signed, so some operating systems may give you a warning when you try to run it.
 You can be confident that the game is safe to run, especially since it is an Electron PWA that runs in a secured sandbox, but if you are still concerned, you can check the source code yourself!

+### How can I report a bug or suggest a feature? <!-- omit from toc -->

+Please open an issue on the [issues page](https://github.com/beyond-reality-dev/Spoken-Word-Sorcery/issues), or message me directly.

+### How can I contribute to Spoken Word Sorcery? <!-- omit from toc -->

+Please open a pull request on the [pull requests page](https://github.com/beyond-reality-dev/Spoken-Word-Sorcery/pulls), or message me directly.

 ## Installation

+Please note that Spoken Word Sorcery has only been tested on a Windows 11 machine with a 1080p display.
+It should work on other operating systems and displays, but there may be some graphical or other issues.

-### Simple Installation
+### Binary Installation

 1. Download the latest release from the [releases page](https://github.com/beyond-reality-dev/Spoken-Word-Sorcery/releases).
 2. Extract the contents of the zip file.
 3. Run the executable file.
 4. If you are on Windows, and you get a warning from Windows Defender SmartScreen, click "More info" and then "Run anyway".
-5. If you are on macOS, and you get a warning about the app being from an unidentified developer, right-click the app and click "Open".
-6. If you have any issues, please open an issue on the [issues page](https://github.com/beyond-reality-dev/Spoken-Word-Sorcery/issues), or message me directly.
+5. If you have any issues, please open an issue on the [issues page](https://github.com/beyond-reality-dev/Spoken-Word-Sorcery/issues), or message me directly.

 ### Manual Installation